This GED Science Study Guide explains the things you’ll have to learn to pass the GED Science subtest.

 To understand the information presented in visual materials, you should practice a lot with this sort of question.
-Most students will be more familiar with questions that include textual passages and understanding visually represented information may be challenging.
+Most students will be more familiar with questions that include textual passages, and understanding visually represented information may be challenging.

-You could see diagrams of an atom’s internal structure, or a diagram presenting the Milky Way Galaxy.
+You could see diagrams of an atom’s internal structure or a diagram presenting the Milky Way Galaxy.
 On the GED Science test, these tools are often used to represent specific scientific processes.
 These questions will assess your knowledge of these processes.

-Is The GED Science Test Hard?
+Is the GED Science Test Hard?

-How Long Is The GED Science Test?
+How Long is the GED Science Test?

-On the GED Science Test, you are given 90 minutes to complete 34 questions.
+Many students ask us: how long is the Science GED test?
+Well, on the GED Science Test, you are given 90 minutes to complete 34 questions.
 You’ll see questions that include reading passages, but there are also, as said before, questions that include graphics such as tables, diagrams, maps, or graphs.

-How Many Questions Can You Miss On The GED Science Test?
+How Many Questions Can You Miss on the GED Science Test?

 As said earlier, there are 34 questions on the GED Science subtest.
 To reach a passing score (145), you will have to answer at least between 22 and 24 answers correctly.

-Can I Pass The GED Science Test Without Studying?
+Can I Pass the GED Science Test without Studying?

 10 GED Science Test Tips